 Why do people feel like they need to play devil’s advocate, even when the other person isn’t even around to be offended.
 The wine purveyor isn’t in my wine group, after all.
 I didn’t even mention which shop she runs.
 I was just sharing an experience.
 Why can’t people simply have empathy, rather than try to blame the victim?

 The saleslady was not only rude to us, but she also made a mistake; then she shamed us for daring to speak out about it.
 And instead of apologizing for making the mistake, which everybody does sometimes, she responded in a way that indicated that we were right about her disposition.
 She’s just plain rude, and probably should find a new line of work that makes her happier.
 I mean, it’s not like she was slammed with people on the day of our visit.
 We were the only people in her shop, which was legitimately open for business.
 We made a very simple request.
 She botched it, and was very unpleasant to boot.
-Then, when we legitimately complain, she continues to show everyone her ass.
+Then, when we legitimately complained, she continued to show everyone her ass.

 I think that experience warrants a complaint… or even just a comment, so that other people can avoid that experience themselves.
 I comment about what happened to Americans, and some of them imply that this was my fault.
 Isn’t that really nice?